URL Shortener

 Example:

-- Provided Domain:
+- Provided domain:

-- Shared Access URL:
+mydomain.com - Shared access URL:

-(applies to all their customers)
+cpass.mydomain.com(applies to all customers)

-Only one custom domain can be assigned per owner.
+NOTEOnly one custom domain can be assigned per owner.

 If you want to use your own branded domain (Custom Domain), please reach out our Account Manager or Support Team for further assistance.